Insider trading wiretaps under scrutiny in Rajaratnam appeal

 By Grant McCool

-NEW YORK A panel of judges explored the ramifications Thursday of a potential reversal of hedge fund tycoon Raj Rajaratnam's conviction as they heard arguments on whether FBI wiretap evidence should have been allowed at his insider-trading trial.
+NEW YORK, Oct 25 A panel of judges explored the ramifications Thursday of a potential reversal of hedge fund tycoon Raj Rajaratnam's conviction as they heard arguments on whether FBI wiretap evidence should have been allowed at his insider-trading trial.

 The 2nd U.S. Circuit Court of Appeals did not indicate how it might rule on the Galleon Group founder's case.
 If Rajaratnam were to win reversal of his 2011 criminal conviction and sentence, it would be a huge blow to one of the Justice Department's biggest white-collar crime cases.